151-152 Lecture Overview

 Focusing on these key areas, the faculty/staff of Introductory Biology 151/3-152 have developed both:

-1. a set of core learning objectives for each of area and
+1. a set of core learning objectives for each area and

-2. a variety of active learning activities and lecture formats designed to help students meet these objectives.
+2. a variety of active learning activities designed to help students meet these objectives.

-The methods to facilitate student learning may vary slightly among sections.
-For example, one section may use case studies in lecture extensively.
-Another may present concepts in a more traditional lecture format, then use active-learning exercises in discussion.
+The methods to facilitate student learning may vary slightly among lecturers.
+For example, one lecturer may use case studies in lecture extensively to demonstrate objectives.
+Another may present concepts in a more traditional lecture format, then use more active-learning exercises in discussion.

-Nevertheless, concentration on the Overarching Goals and core learning objectives maintains consistency among the different sections of the course.
+Nevertheless, concentration on the course learning objectives maintains consistency among the different sections of the course.
 As a result all lecture sections provide students a solid foundation in the fundamental concepts as well as a coherent framework for understanding biology.
 (See Sample Syllabi for 151/153 and 152.)